-Until the Stars Burn Out is currently OPEN to submissions between January 1st to February 28th, 2019.
-The theme is “Mankind and the Stars”.
+Until the Stars Burn Out is currently OPEN to submissions between July 1st to August 31st, 2019.

 Please Read Submission Guidelines Carefully